 Anil Kapoor-Subhash Ghai: They teamed together for a number of power-packed films in the mid and late '80s.
 'Meri Jung', the multi-starrer 'Karma' and 'Ram Lakhan', all were big hits.
 In the late '90s, they did 'Taal' again.
 Although this time Kapoor was in a supporting role, that fact was that the film was a big hit.

-Amol Palekar-Hrishikesh Mukherjee: This feature will be incomplete without this combo even though Palekar never became a big star.
+Amol Palekar-Hrishikesh Mukherjee: This feature will be incomplete without this combo even though Palekar never became a 'Superstar'.
 Clean comedies like 'Gol Maal', 'Naram Garam' and 'Rang Birangi' continue to entertain us every time we watch them.
-They don't make it like that anymore
+They don't make it like that anymore.

 Over the years, Bollywood has witnessed several examples of filmmakers working with select actors to bring out their best.
-The director who is known for his Masala films, Rohit Shetty, who recently gave us all a huge hit 'Simmba' starring Ranveer Singh and Sara Ali Khan, turns a year older today.
-On Rohit Shetty's birthday, here's a look at successful actor-director duos
+Here's a look at successful actor-director duos!